Tearnote/Minote/README.md

 # Minote
-An upcoming puzzle action game.
-Currently being rewritten in C++17.
+An upcoming puzzle action game, written in C11.

 ## Building
 Continuously tested on Linux (GCC) and Windows (MSYS2 MinGW).
 Should be